 3. Yothu Yindi // You may have listened to them in the late ’80s but the music is more relevant when walking along a beach in east Arnhem Land with the vocals of Mandawuy Yunupingu singing in your ears.

-4. Geoffrey Gurrumul Yunupingu // Hails from northeast Arnhem Land and is a former member of Yothu Yindi.
-Still sings with the Saltwater Band from his homeland of Galiwin’ku on Elcho Island as well as pursuing his solo career. www.skinnyfishmusic.com.au
+4. Geoffrey Gurrumul Yunupingu // Hailed from northeast Arnhem Land and was a former member of Yothu Yindi.
+Before his death in 2017 he sang with the Saltwater Band from his homeland of Galiwin’ku on Elcho Island as well as pursuing his solo career. www.skinnyfishmusic.com.au

 5. Lonely Boys // Hard rock from the remote community of Ngukurr, they won the Barunga Battle of the Bands in 2006. www.skinnyfishmusic.com.au